aliciawyy/RepData_PeerAssessment2/index.md

 Analysis of Storm in the United States
 ======================================

+## Abstract
+In this report, we will analyze the impact of the storm on *population health* and its *economic consequences* with the data from 1950 till 2011 in the U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database.
+To decide which type of event is most harmful to the population health, we will use the estimates of fatalities and injuries, as the histogram shows in the end, **tornado** causes the largest number of fatalities and injuries and also has the greatest economic consequences.

-# Introduction
+## Introduction

 Storms and other severe weather events can cause both public health and economic problems for communities and municipalities.
 Many severe events can result in fatalities, injuries, and property damage, and preventing such outcomes to the extent possible is a key concern.

 This project involves exploring the U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database.
 This database tracks characteristics of major storms and weather events in the United States, including when and where they occur, as well as estimates of any fatalities, injuries, and property damage.

-# Data Processing
+## Data Processing
-First let's load the data which and take a look at its structure summary
+The full dataset of this study can be downloaded at the address https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2 .
+First let's load the data and take a look at its structure summary

 ```r